EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.cosmo.md

 ### astro.cosmo.ad_dr_dist

-Calculates the Dyer-Roeder angular diameter distance for the empty beam Package: astro.cosmo Description: Calculates the Dyer-Roeder angular diameter distance, for the empty beam case (for filled beam use: ad_dist.m),
+Calculates the Dyer-Roeder angular diameter distance for the empty beam Package: astro.cosmo Description: Calculates the Dyer-Roeder angular diameter distance, for the empty beam case (for filled beam use: ad_dist.m), between two redshifts on the line of sight.